List of highest-grossing films in Pakistan

 The following is a list of the highest-grossing films in Pakistan, with gross revenue in Pakistani rupees.
 This is not an official tracking of figures, as reliable sources that publish data are frequently pressured to increase their estimates.
 For a list of the highest-grossing Pakistani films worldwide, see List of highest-grossing Pakistani films.

 Highest-grossing films

-The Legend of Maula Jatt is the highest-grossing film of all time in Pakistan, and it was released in October 2022.
+The Legend of Maula Jatt is the highest-grossing film of all time in Pakistan, it was released in October 2022.

 This is the list of the top 22 highest-grossing films of all time released in Pakistan.
 These figures are not adjusted for ticket prices inflation.